NEW LRAP ENHANCEMENTS—EFFECTIVE FEBRUARY 2023

-Columbia Law School offers a Loan Repayment Assistance Program (LRAP) for students interested in becoming public interest lawyers.
+Columbia Law School offers a Loan Repayment Assistance Program (LRAP) for J.D. students interested in becoming public interest lawyers.
 It is among the most generous in the country to ensure that law school debt does not prevent graduates from entering the public interest sector.

 LRAP benefits are loans, which are used to repay Law School debt.
 LRAP loans are gradually forgiven when graduates remain in public interest employment for more than three years.